PuntoCommerce/marketing-cloud-connector/doc/doc2/2_2_MarketingCloudCart.md

 Marketing Cloud Include Tracking Link|Select Yes to output Marketing Cloud Analytics tracking link into the storefront.
 Requires Member ID to be set.|Yes
 Marketing Cloud collect.js URL|Marketing Cloud collect.js URL.
 The string MCMID must exist in the URL for the marketing cloud MID to be inserted into the URL.|//MCMID.collect.igodigital.com/collect.js
 Marketing Cloud Enable Mailing List Hooks|Select Yes to enable Marketing Cloud mailing list functionality.|Yes Marketing Cloud Default Mailing Lists|Default Marketing Cloud mailing lists to assign when customer subscribes.
-Please provide the numeric ""List ID"" value.|
+Please provide the numeric "List ID" value.|
 Marketing Cloud Mailing Lists Whitelist|Whitelist of Marketing Cloud mailing lists.
 If left empty, all lists are listed for customer.
-Please provide the numeric ""List ID"" value.|
+Please provide the numeric "List ID" value.|
-Marketing Cloud Allow Unsubscribing from Lists over Deletion|This flag will allow the Marketing Cloud cartridge to Unsubscribe users from assigned mailing lists, thus updating the subscriber's status from ""Active"" to ""Unsubscribed"".
+Marketing Cloud Allow Unsubscribing from Lists over Deletion|This flag will allow the Marketing Cloud cartridge to Unsubscribe users from assigned mailing lists, thus updating the subscriber's status from "Active" to "Unsubscribed".
 This will be used in place of fully deleting the record from the list.|No

 <a name="Modifications"></a>
 ## Apply Modifications to Storefront

-Depending on your use of SFRA or SiteGensis, your Storefront modifications will vary.
+Depending on your choice of Reference Architecture, your Storefront modifications will vary.

 If you're going to build against an SFRA-based storefront, see: